-So, in the last class we have talked about the Kane-Mele model, but I have gone a little fast there in order to you know finish up the calculation of the Z2 invariant which we have done it quite extensively.
-So, right now we will rerun some of the discussions that we already had and talk about the model a little more and show some of the results that we can get from the model okay.
-So, we start with this again with the Kane-Mele Hamiltonian, I have already told that there are certain features that are distinct from the Holden model and will again come to that in just a while.
-So, the first term is the first term is the tight binding term which is there in graphene, this is the really the Holden term and I have said this that you can use either a t2 or a lambda SO there mostly in literature it is used as lambda SO.
-So, I have written it as lambda SO and this is the Semenov term which opens up a gap of trivial nature at the Dirac points okay.
-So, it is a simple model which is two copies of the Holden model and that is why it is written as Holden square and it conserves the S z component or z component of the spin angular momentum and I have written it with a capital S z, but sometimes in literature it is written with a small sz.
+So, in the last class we have talked about the Ken Milley model, but I have gone a little fast there in order to finish up the calculation of the Z 2 invariant which we have done it quite extensively.
+So, right now we will rerun some of the discussions that we already had and talk about the model a little more and show some of the results that we can get from the model ok.
+So,we start with this again with the Ken Milley Hamiltonian, I have already told that there are certain features that are distinct from the Holden model and we will again come to that in just a while.
+So, the first term is the first term is the tight binding term which is there in graphene, this is the really the Holden term and I have said this that you can use either a T2 or a lambda SO there mostly in literature it is used as lambda SO.
+So, I have written it as lambda SO and this is the Semenov term which opens up a gap of trivial nature at the Dirac points ok.
+So, it is a simple model which is 2 copies of the Holden model and that is why it is written as Holden square and it conserves the S z component or z component of the spin angular momentum and I have written it with a capital S z, but sometimes in literature it is written with a small s z.